int32bit/python-harborclient/README.md

 ## Licensing

-HarborClient is licensed under the MIT License, Version 2.0.
+int32bit/python-harborclient is licensed under the Apache License 2.0.
 See [LICENSE](./LICENSE) for the full license text.